microsoft/psi/topics/Overview.SpeechAndLanguage.md

 <a name="MicrosoftSpeechRecognizer"/>

 ### The MicrosoftSpeechRecognizer component
 The `MicrosoftSpeechRecognizer` component, like the `SystemSpeechRecognizer` component, performs speech recognition on a stream of audio.
 However, it is implemented using the [Microsoft Server Speech Platform SDK](https://msdn.microsoft.com/en-us/library/hh361572.aspx).
-The API and usage of this component and its API are almost identical to that of the `SystemSpeechRecognizer` component.
+The usage of this component and its API are almost identical to that of the `SystemSpeechRecognizer` component.
 However, the `MicrosoftSpeechRecognizer` currently only supports [grammar-based](/psi/topics/Overview.SpeechAndLanguage#Grammars) speech recognition.

 <a name="BingSpeechRecognizer"/>